 That is why it is named the way it is named.
-You lose all the progress of whatever it is that you are doing without warning.
-The BSOD will show you a blue screen telling you that that “Your PC ran into a problem and needs to restart.
+You lose all the progress of whatever you are doing without warning.
+The BSOD will show you a blue screen telling you that “Your PC ran into a problem and needs to restart.
 We’ll restart it for you,” along with an error code that will tell you what caused the BSOD.

 Regardless of the cause, the BSOD error “Clock Watchdog Timeout” can be fixed by troubleshooting steps.

-Today, we will show you 5 of the most effective troubleshooting steps that can fix the BSOD Error “Clock Watchdog Timeout.”
+Today, we will show you 5 of the most effective troubleshooting steps to fix the BSOD Error “Clock Watchdog Timeout.”